cs107e/cs107e.github.io/guides/vmware.md

    Note that it is 3.2GB in size: I recommend that you plug into a wired connection to download it.
 Don't put the VM on an external hard drive, since USB is much slower than SATA.
-Since you're running a whole another computer which needs to load all of its data out of the VM file, this is like trying to run a full computer off of a USB drive: slow!
+Since you're running another whole computer which needs to load all of its data out of the VM file, this is like trying to run a full computer off of a USB drive: slow!